RAWABI HOLDING AWARDS

 book, 'Crossing the Empty Quarter', was published late in 2016.

-There will be a drinks reception and, after presentations by the two winners, there
+There was a drinks reception and, after presentations by the two winners, there

 Tickets are £35 for members and their guests.